 During my visit (which was on a Friday night from around 9 to 10:30 PM local time), I observed that areas one and two were the most crowded of the four.
-Given their proximity to the entrance and the buffet tables this is only to be expected.
+This is very likely due to their proximity to the entrance and to the buffet.

 Lounge patrons can help themselves to a buffet of hot and cold dishes.
 The food on offer at the time of my visit was fairly limited in range, but included popular favourites such as dim sum and classic Filipino arroz caldo.
-(Many of the food labels also showed basic information in Japanese, which is likely intended to benefit the ANA side of the lounge clientele.)
+(Many of the food labels also showed basic information in Japanese, which is probably meant for the ANA side of the lounge clientele.)

 Facing the food buffet is a self-service bar laden with tea, coffee, juices, lemon water, and chilled items such as wine, beer, and soft drinks.
-There’s also a small selection of stronger alcoholic beverages on offer (just out of view on the other side of the refrigerator).
+There’s also a small selection of stronger alcoholic beverages on offer (just out of view on the other side of the refrigerator seen below).